borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 }
 ```

-For a bit of flair we then change the background color of the child elements, even add a hint of padding.
+For a bit of flair, then, we are going to change the background color of the child elements, even add a hint of padding.

 ```css
 p {